DigitalWatergun/old-reminder-app/README.md

 ### Unfinished Tasks
-- [ ] Fix "Date Only" reminders to remind user at midnight of no time has been added (rewrite parseReqBody)
 - [ ] Add error handling for Nodemailer errors (display error to user)
 - [ ] Add error handling for Twilio errors (display error to user)
 - [ ] Add expiration date for the activation code